OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 A [pepper](https://www.ietf.org/archive/id/draft-ietf-kitten-password-storage-04.html#section-4.2) can be used in addition to salting to provide an additional layer of protection.

+One of several peppering strategies is to hash the passwords as usual (using a password hashing algorithm) and then HMAC or encrypt the hashes with a symmetrical encryption key before storing the password hash in the database, with the key acting as the pepper.
+These peppering strategies do not affect the password hashing function in any way.

 - The pepper is **shared between stored passwords**, rather than being *unique* like a salt.
-A pepper rotation strategy should be considered
-- Unlike many implementations of a password salt, the pepper **should not be stored in the database**.
-Pepper should be managed as a secret itself, keeping its access as much segregated as possible from the legitimate access to the database or the different attack chains (backups, SQLi, OS access, OS privileged access, ...).
-Use vaults or HSMs for storage where possible and threat-model runtime use of the pepper
+- Unlike a password salt, the pepper **should not be stored in the database**.
+- Peppers are secrets and should be stored in "secrets vaults" or HSMs (Hardware Security Modules).
+- Like any other cryptographic key, a pepper rotation strategy should be considered.
 - The purpose of the pepper is to prevent an attacker from being able to crack any of the hashes if they only have access to the database, for example, if they have exploited a SQL injection vulnerability or obtained a backup of the database.

-One of several peppering strategies is to hash the passwords as usual (specifically using a password hashing algorithm) and then HMAC or encrypt the hashes with a symmetrical encryption key before storing them in the database, with the key acting as the pepper.
-These peppering strategies do not affect the password hashing function in any way.

 ### Work Factors